ckeditor/ckeditor5/docs/updating/updating.md

 ---
 category: updating
-menu-title: Updating and maintaining your editor
+menu-title: Maintaining and updating the editor
 order: 1
 modified_at: 2022-07-13
 ---

-# Updating and maintaining your editor
+# Maintaining and updating your editor

 CKEditor 5 is an active, rapidly developing software project.
 It is, therefore, important to keep in touch with all the new features and APIs, changes and bug fixes that are periodically released.
 As in the case of every software project, it is always wise and highly advised to keep your copy of CKEditor 5 and all plugins up-to-date to maintain the highest level of security and stability.
 Updating is an important process that should become your routine.
 Our team constantly introduces new features, bug fixes and improvements, so keeping the editor up-to-date is a way to make sure that you get the best out of CKEditor 5.